Tibet Adventure (14 days)

 Shanghai – Lhasa – Gyantse – Shigatse – Lhasa – Chengdu – Hong Kong

-Embark on a journey of discovery with this luxury tour, meticulously crafted to redefine your travel experience.
-This fast-paced tour is a perfect choice for the time-pressed looking for a well-rounded Tibet adventure.
+This meticulously crafted Tibet adventure tour redefines your travel experience.
+The fast-paced luxury tour is a perfect choice for the time-pressed looking for a well-rounded introduction to China with a focus on Tibet.
 Trip highlights include Potala Palace, Yamdrok Yumtso (lake), Gyantse Fortress, Tibetan family visit and the Chengdu Giant Panda Research Center.

 This tour reaches points as high as 5,020 metres above sea level.
 Participants prone to altitude sickness must take precaution.